yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 Nodes are identified in the DHT by their Node ID.

+In addition, nodes **should** maintain a chord "finger table" of approximately `O(logn)` other nodes in the ring, at points on the ring which ensure that searches should probabilistically require only `O(logn)` iterations of DHT requests/responses.
+This **may** be approximated by including a node's immediate successor in the ring, and any other successors which are encountered and are strictly closer via the tree metric than any successors already tracked, and likewise in the direction of the predecessor.

 ### Requests

 At any point, a node may send a DHT request for a given Node ID.
 The DHT request